marciopocebon/viladasmerces/vagrant/README.md

-# Running the app from a virtual machine using vagrant
+# Running the app from a virtual machine

 ### Download the box
 $ vagrant box add viladasmerces /path/to/the/package.box